ivopc/mv-client/README.md

 # serve with hot reload at localhost:8080
 npm run dev

 # build for production with minification
+# It will build directly to `old-mv-server` path, make sure that `mv-client` are in the same folder of `mv-client`, e.g. `my/path/to/monster-valle/mv-client` and `my/path/to/monster-valle/old-mv-server`
 npm run build

 # build for production and view the bundle analyzer report